Rf3t16/Flutter-ToDo/README.md

-# To-Do App 📋
+# [To-Do App 📋]
 A simple and intuitive To-Do list application built with Flutter, designed to help users manage their daily tasks efficiently.
-The app follows the MVC (Model-View-Controller) architecture
+The app follows the MVC (Model-View-Controller) architecture.

-# GIF
+# [GIF]
 ![Loading...](Gif/Gif.gif)

-## Features
+## [Features]
 ### Task Management:
 - Add tasks for specific times using a bottom sheet modal.
 - Each task can contain multiple items (subtasks) that can be marked as completed, edited, or deleted.